 By taxi

 If you don’t have your own car, an affordable and efficient option is to organise a private round-trip transfer through GoTrip.
 From Kutaisi, prices start from 21 USD per car return (or 30 USD/car return from Baghdati).
-I recommend visiting the town of Vani and the Archaeological Museum at the same time.
+I recommend visiting the town of Vani and the Archaeological Museum at the same time – in combination, they make for a very nice alternative day trip.

 When booking, add the sulfur pools as an extra destination in the notes section so that your driver knows you want to make a stop here.